Create AI voiceovers with AI | Free AI voice acting tool

 Start by typing or pasting your script into the editor.
 Whether it’s a short message or a detailed script, HeyGen will turn it into a lifelike voice-over in minutes.

-Choose from a range of AI-generated voices.
-Customise the tone, accent, and style to suit your content and audience.
+Select from a variety of AI-generated voices.
+Customize the tone, accent, and style to fit your content and audience.

 Fine-tune pitch, speed, and tone to ensure the voice matches your desired effect.
-Get the ideal delivery for your script in minutes.
+Get the perfect delivery for your script in minutes.

 Once you're happy with your voiceover, click "Generate."
-Your AI voiceover will be ready to download instantly, ideal for websites, ads, e-learning, or any other project
+Your AI voiceover will be ready to download instantly, perfect for websites, ads, e-learning, or any other project.

 AI voice acting converts your written text into natural, realistic voiceovers using advanced AI technology.
 It removes the need for human voice actors or recording studios and lets you create professional audio in minutes.
 You can pair your audio with visuals using the AI Video Generator for faster production.